 So, in a quest to provide this important figure with a backstory, the tale of Æthelstan’s illegitimacy has been constructed through what I will generously describe as a loose reading of the Gesta regum Anglorum by William of Malmesbury.
 As a corrective to this narrative, I am going to have a look at exactly what William’s history tells us of Æthelstan’s childhood, at William’s own reliability as a historian, and finally at what (if anything) we can confidently state of Æthelstan’s youth.

 Everything we know about the childhood of King Æthelstan (r.
-924 – 939) is recorded in the pages of William’s Gesta, which was written around two-centuries after Æthelstan’s rule.
+924 – 939) is recorded in the pages of William’s Gesta, which was written around two-centuries after Æthelstan’s rule (for a full account of this biography, see my published article).
 In fact, William is the source of much unique information relating to the Anglo-Saxon king, but it is for this very reason that the veracity of his narrative is often questioned.
 William is hardly an unbiased historian on the topic of Æthelstan’s kingship.
 Malmesbury Abbey had materially benefited from Æthelstan’s piety and attributed many of its land-holdings and relics to the king’s generosity and further, Æthelstan had been interred in Malmesbury with his tomb, and those of two royal cousins, present in the abbey.
 With this in mind, it hardly seems surprising that William sought to construct a narrative that emphasised Æthelstan’s link to Malmesbury, and eulogised his abbey’s royal Anglo-Saxon benefactor.

 But before we can turn to William’s account of Æthelstan’s life, we must first turn to the biography of Edward the Elder (r.
 899 – 924) which precedes it.
 William’s narrative of Edward’s reign is less informed that that of Æthelstan as Edward was not as regionally important, yet it contains some important information.
 For our purposes, the most critical passage is on Edward’s family life: